Runbin-tang/The-source-of-HIV-CRFs-prediction/README.md

 model folder is the position of saving the models.\
 data1 is the position of saving the data.

-The cluster folder is to cluster the each type of HIV-1 sequences before analysis.
+The cluster folder is to cluste the each type of HIV-1 sequences before analysis.
+After clusting, Perform the following operations 1-4.

 configure is the information of the upload files.\
 dataprocess.py is the public module of train.py and test_voting.py \